aduth/tannin/README.md

 ## Usage

-Construct a new instance of `Tannin`, passing locale data as a [Jed-formatted JSON object](http://messageformat.github.io/Jed/).
+Construct a new instance of `Tannin`, passing locale data in the form of a [Jed-formatted JSON object](http://messageformat.github.io/Jed/).

 The returned `Tannin` instance includes the fully-qualified `dcnpgettext` function to retrieve a translated string.

 ```js
 import Tannin from 'tannin';